ntaneja1985/DesignPatterns/README.md

 -When to Use It: Whenever you find yourself juggling different implementations for the same abstraction—like choosing between pizza toppings without committing to just one.

 ### Abstraction is also like our interface: ICustomer
+- Not the job of ICustomer to do Validation, we should have a different interface to do Validation
 - For example, we need to validate our customer differently in different scenarios
 - Solution is to create a new interface IValidateCustomer and with a Validate() method
 - Now create classes that implement IValidateCustomer and implement the Validate method